Find The Best Soundbar Under 200 Certified By Experts 2017

-- The audio remote app lets you control the device using your cellphone so, there’s no problem in case remote control runs into trouble.
+- The audio remote app lets you control the device using your cellphone so, there’s no problem in case remote control acts up.

 - Not compatible with all the devices.

-- Subwoofer is not wireless, making an additional cord to sort out.
+- Subwoofer is not wireless, giving you an additional cord to sort out.